CodeWithOz/arabic2english/README.md

 # arabic2english Numerals Converter 🔄

-This converter provides the written names for numbers (arabic numerals).
+A terminal-based converter that provides the written names for numbers (arabic numerals).
 For instance, 11 becomes 'eleven'.

 ![Screenshot of terminal showing converter output](./Screenshot.png)